 2School of Aquatic and Fishery Sciences, University of Washington, Box 355020, Seattle, WA 98195-5020, USA

 Theoretical considerations and applied examples suggest that stock assessments are highly sensitive to the weighting of different data sources whenever data sources conflict regarding parameter estimates.
 Previous iterative reweighting approaches to weighting compositional data are generally ad hoc, do not propogate uncertainty about data-weighting when calculating uncertainty intervals, and often are not re-adjusted when conducting sensitivity or retrospective analyses.
 We therefore incorporate the Dirichlet-Multinomial (DM) distribution into Stock Synthesis, and propose it as a model-based method for estimating effective sample size.
 This distribution incorporates one additional parameter per survey (with the option of mirroring its value among fleets), and we show that this parameter represents the ratio of nominal (“input”) and effective (“output”) sample size.
-We demonstrate this approach using data for Pacific hake, where DM and Ianelli-McAllister reweighting approaches given similar and plausible results.
-We also use simulation testing to demonstrate the estimation properties of this new estimator, and conclude by recommending further research to generate computationally efficient estimators of effective sample size that are based on alternative, a priori consideration of sampling theory.
+We demonstrate this approach using data for Pacific hake, where DM and McAllister-Ianelli reweighting approaches give similar and plausible results.
+We also use simulation testing to demonstrate the estimation properties of this new estimator, and conclude by recommending further research of computationally efficient estimators of effective sample size based on alternative, a priori consideration of sampling theory is desirable rather than continuing current ad hoc practices.